skivvyjs/skivvy/docs/guide/02-configuring-tasks.md

 }
 ```

 Package-level configuration does **not** automatically inherit the project-level configuration.
-If you want to pass project-level configuration settings to external tasks, you can achieve this by using placeholders in package-level configuration that reference the project-level `projectConfig` placeholder variable:
+If you want to pass project-level configuration settings to external tasks, you can achieve this by using placeholders in the package-level configuration, referencing the project-level `projectConfig` placeholder variable:

 ```bash
 skivvy config browser-sync --config.source="<%=projectConfig.paths.destination%>" --config.options.port="<%=projectConfig.port%>" --config.options.watch="<%=projectConfig.debug%>"